 To get things up and running, I put everything in a single Symfony’s Command class

-that contains all the code needed to perform the task inside the execute()
+that contains all the code needed to perform the task inside the execute() method.

 Because this is not a very SOLID approach, I then refactor code from